FrancesCoronel/personal-website-v3/site/content/adventures/2016-10-12-mamabear-launch-plan.md

 ---
-title: "MamaBear Launch Plan 🐻"
+title: MamaBear Launch Plan 🐻
 date: 2016-10-12
 description: Worked with 4 other team members to create launch plan and presentation for a product.
 Presented to professors for Business for Non-Business class at Cornell Tech (NBAY 5500)
 banner: https://i.imgur.com/8cFXnVj.jpg
 categories:
   - portfolio
 ---

 Worked with 4 other team members to create launch plan and presentation for a product.
 Presented to professors for Business for Non-Business class at Cornell Tech (NBAY 5500).